 Upon understanding that condition, upon understanding the provision of God in Christ who paid the debt, we can come by the work of the Holy Spirit to a place of repentance and confession and belief in Christ, and ask for forgiveness through Jesus Christ and we can receive it.
 The problem then is sin and the greatest gift God has ever given sinful humanity is the offer of complete forgiveness.

-The Bible talks about this Old Testament and New Testament repeatedly.
+The Bible talks about this, Old Testament and New Testament, repeatedly.
 In fact, I feel when I'm going through this with you that I'm an echo and not a voice because through the years we celebrate and proclaim this so frequently.
-Forgiveness is taking away our sin, that is removing it.
+Forgiveness is taking away our sin; that is, removing it.
 It is God lifting it off of us and laying it on Jesus Christ and then punishing Him for it.
 That's what Isaiah 53:6 says, "The iniquity of us all He has laid on Him."
-He is pictured as a scape goat, you remember, who was sent out of the camp, as it were, in the sacrificial ceremony in Israel, bearing the sin away symbolically.
+He is pictured in the scapegoat, you remember, who was sent out of the camp, as it were, in the sacrificial ceremony in Israel, bearing the sin away symbolically.
 Forgiveness is removing our sin and putting it on Christ who bears the punishment of God for it.
 Forgiveness is covering our sin.
 It is covering it over, covering it with the blood of Christ.
-Psalm 85:2, "Thou has covered all their sin."
+Psalm 85:2, "Thou hast covered all their sin."
 Forgiveness is blotting out our sin.
 It's literally removing it from the record.
-Isaiah 43:25, "I am He that blots out your transgressions.
-They can't ever be seen again."
+Isaiah 43:25, "I am He that blots out your transgressions.”
+They can't ever be seen again.
 And forgiveness is forgetting our sin.
 God remembers it no more.

 In Matthew 26:28 we read, Jesus said, "This is My blood of the New Covenant which is shed for the remission of sins."
 He died on the cross to remit our sins, to pay the debt and remove our sins.
-Ephesians 1:7 , "In whom...in Christ...we have redemption through His blood, the forgiveness of sins."
+Ephesians 1:7, "In whom” in Christ “we have redemption through His blood, the forgiveness of sins."
 Through His death is provided this complete, total, irreversible forgiveness.
-In 1 John 2 it says in verse 12, "I write unto you, little children, because your sins are forgiven you for His namesake."
+In 1 John 2 it says in verse 12, "I write unto you, little children, because your sins are forgiven you for His name’s sake."
 Because of Christ you are forgiven.
 Ephesians 4:32, "Even as God for Christ's sake has forgiven you."

 How did He do that?
 It says He nailed it to the cross.
 Wow, vivid language.

-And one did come, verse 12, "But He in contrast to the priests standing day after day, time after time, offering sacrifices which can never take away sin, He having offered one sacrifice for sins for all time sat down at the right hand of God."
-All the other priests are standing, He's sitting cause the work is done.
+And one did come, verse 12, "But He, in contrast to the priests standing day after day, time after time, offering sacrifices which can never take away sin, He having offered one sacrifice for sins for all time sat down at the right hand of God."
+All the other priests are standing.
+He's sitting because the work is done.
 They never sat because the work was never done.
 He offered one sacrifice that did take away sins.
-Millions could not take away sins, one could take away sins, I love this, "For all time...for all time."
-Drop down to verse 14, "For by one offering He has perfected...here's that same phrase...for all time those who are sanctified."
-Again, sanctified and perfected means saved.
+One...
+Millions could not take away sins, one could take away sins, I love this, "For all time,” for all time.
+Drop down to verse 14, "For by one offering He has perfected” here's that same phrase “for all time those who are sanctified."
+Again, “sanctified” and “perfected” means saved.
 Jesus gave an offering which gave us a permanent salvation for all time.
-And verse 18 then, after a quote from Jeremiah 31, says, "Now where there is forgiveness of these things, the sins and lawless deeds mentioned in verse 17, where there is forgiveness of these things, there is no longer any offering for sin."
+And verse 18 then, after a quote from Jeremiah 31, says, "Now where there is forgiveness of these things,” the sins and lawless deeds mentioned in verse 17, “where there is forgiveness of these things, there is no longer any offering for sin."
 No other offering ever needs to be made for sin, no other sacrifice ever needs to be made for sin, no other penalty ever needs to be paid for sin.
-There is no further debt, it's fully paid in Christ.
+There is no further debt.
+It's fully paid in Christ.
 Do you understand this?
 Therefore this is irreversible and complete.
 Complete forgiveness for all who believe.
 Wow!

-Down in verse 7 he says, "Purge me with hyssop or purify me.
+Down in verse 7 he says, "Purge me with hyssop” or purify me.
 I shall be clean.
-Wash me, I'll be whiter than snow.
-Make me hear joy and gladness."
+Wash me; I'll be whiter than snow.
+Make me hear joy and gladness.
 I want the joy back.
 And then he says, "Let the bones which You have broken rejoice."
 I can't stand the pain that guilt brings upon my physical being.
 Over in Psalm 32 it says, "It dries up my life juices, it wracks my body, it torments my mind.
-O God...verse 9...hide my face from my sins, blot out all my iniquities."
+“Oh God,” verse 9, “hide my face from my sins.
+Blot out all my iniquities."
 And then this wonderful verse 10, "Create in me a clean heart, O God."
 That's what I want.
-I want a steadfast spirit, I want to be faithful and steadfastly obedient to You.
+I want a steadfast spirit.
+I want to be faithful and steadfastly obedient to You.

 David knew that he was a believer.
 He wasn't asking for salvation.
 He was asking to have the joy back.
 And what happens is this, we go through the world, we only get salvation once but we need to be continually saying, "Father, forgive us our sins because they interrupt our fellowship and they steal our joy, rob our gladness, take away our song and tamper with our usefulness and hinder our testimony."

-There's one more beautiful picture of this in the thirteenth chapter of John's gospel.
-The Lord is with His disciples in the Upper Room the night of the betrayal by Judas.
+There's one more beautiful picture of this in the 13th chapter of John's gospel.
+The Lord is with His disciples in the upper room the night of the betrayal by Judas.
 And He has some final and wondrous lessons to teach them.
-As He gathers with them and they participate in the dinner that they're having together, Jesus does something that is amazing in verse 4, it says, "He rose from supper," they had already begun to eat and this was really a horrific indignity to begin to eat without taking care of what He will immediately take care of.
-"He rose from supper, laid aside his garment," that is He took off His outer coat, "and taking a towel girded Himself about...put the towel around Him...poured water into a basin and began to wash the disciples' feet and wipe them with the towel with which He was girded."
+As He gathers with them and they participate in the dinner that they're having together, Jesus does something that’s amazing.
+In verse 4, it says, "He rose from supper," they had already begun to eat and this was really a horrific indignity to begin to eat without taking care of what He will immediately take care of.
+"He rose from supper, laid aside his garment," that is He took off His outer coat, "and taking a towel girded Himself about” put the towel around Him, “poured water into a basin and began to wash the disciples' feet and wipe them with the towel with which He was girded."
 This was a terrible indignity.
-You didn't go to a reclining feast, this isn't fast food, folks, in these days, you lounged at a table like this and your head was near somebody's feet.
-And there were no paved roads in those days and they wore sandals, your feet were either dusty or muddy, and there was always someone who washed the feet of someone who came into a house.
+You didn't go to a reclining feast.
+This isn't fast food, folks, in these days, you lounged at a table like this and your head was near somebody's feet.
+And there were no paved roads in those days and they wore sandals, your feet were either dusty or muddy, and there was always someone who washed the feet of people came into a house.
 It was the lowest slave on the social ladder.
 Apparently because it was a rented room, none was provided and none of the disciples would stoop to doing that since they were all arguing about which of them was the greatest.
-Jesus realizing this has to be done sees it as a perfect illustration.
+And Jesus, realizing this has to be done, sees it as a perfect illustration.
 So He rises off the table and girds Himself with a towel and gets the water and starts wiping the disciples' feet clean.